What Is ORP in Hydrogen Water?

 - separation of ORP, pH, and hydrogen concentration claims

-- realistic language instead of disease claims
+- realistic language instead of unsupported disease claims

 A strong product claim does not force ORP to do every job.
 It lets each measurement say what it actually means.